lmoffereins/portier/readme.txt

 = 1.1.0 =
 * Changed Network Sites admin to use a list table
+* Added admin pointer for the admin bar Guard icon

 = 1.0.0 =
 * Initial release
-* Account for both network and site level protection
-* Support BuddyPress groups